 Notes on Netiquette: Email: If you have emailed me for help or information (e.g., clarification on an assignment), please acknowledge your receipt of my response.
 That way I know you've seen the answer to your question!
 Zoom: To help with audio clarity, please mute yourself upon entry to Zoom when we are meeting in a large group.
-If possible (depending on your bandwidth and environmental circumstances), I encourage you to have your webcam on, especially when you ask questions or when you are in small breakout rooms.
+I encourage you to have your webcam on, especially when you ask questions or when you are in small breakout rooms.